 The result is calculated based on the rated capacity(mAh) of a power bank.
 The real capacity might be different.
 Read more about rated vs real power bank capacity

-How to use mAh calculator
+How to use the power bank mAh calculator

 Worried about choosing the right power bank for your phone?
 Our calculator will help you find the most appropriate power bank according to your requirements.
-This calculator is designed to show exactly how many times a power bank with specific capacity (1000 mAh, 2000 mAh, 5000 mAh, etc) can charge your specific phone model.
-Enter the model of your phone and capacity of a power bank in the forms as shown in the figures.
+This calculator is designed to show exactly how many times a power bank with a specific capacity (1000 mAh, 2000 mAh, 5000 mAh, etc) can charge your specific phone model.
+Enter the model of your phone and the capacity of a power bank in the forms shown in the figures.

 Step 1: Input your phone model in the first field.
 The calculator will find it in our database.